 At St Peter's School we recognise that the act of Collective Worship is an affirmation and celebration of the Christian foundation, values, and ethos of the school.
 Collective worship will be held daily so that we can all come together to worship God in a shared experience to which all can contribute and from which all can draw.
+It is a central, invitational and reflective part of the school day.

 Collective Worship has a high priority at St Peter's School.
 It is Biblically rooted and pupils are able to relate the core Christian Values to their own lives through Christian teachings.
-It has a strong focus on God as Father, Son, and Holv Spirit.
+It has a strong focus on God as Father, Son, and Holy Spirit.

 Collective Worship is an essential part of the experience of our Christian community.
-It is intended to give those connected with our community an opportunity to experience worship, participate in worship, and profess the Christian faith, whichever is most appropriate to each individual, so that each can contribute or benefit.
+It is intended to give those connected with our community an opportunity to experience worship, participate in worship, and profess the Christian faith, whichever is most appropriate to each individual, so that each can contribute or benefit